Clicking on the title of the webinar links you to the video of the webinar. Click here for most recent webinar.

 LIM Adjunct Faculty member and Director of Catholic Campus Ministry at the University of Central Florida, Dr. Ben Berinti, C.P.p.S. spoke on on "Visio Divina: A Source for the 'Art' of Practical Theology"on August 20, 2013.
 For the Powerpoint from the presentation, please click here.

 Dr. Bob McCarty, Executive Director of the National Federation for Catholic Youth Ministry, and Dr. Charlotte McCorquedale, President of Ministry Training Source, spoke on "Go and Make Disciples: Strategic Directions for Ministry with the Young Church" on October 4, 2013.
 Here's the handout referenced by Dr. Bob McCarty entitled "How To Talk To Young People About God."

-Ansel Augustine--Director of the Archdiocese of New Orleans Office of Black Catholic Ministry, LIM graduate, and nationally recognized speaker--addressed the topic "Multi-cultural Ministry and the New Evangelization" on November 18, 2013.
+Ansel Augustine--Director of the Archdiocese of New Orleans Office of Black Catholic Ministry and LIM graduate--addressed the topic "Multi-cultural Ministry and the New Evangelization" on November 18, 2013.

 Webinars in Partnership with the Catholic Press Association